unepwcmc/blog/source/_posts/2013-08-12-informatics-ignite-talks-august-2013.markdown

 we did it again last week.

 This time around we had nine five minute talks.
-In these talks we presented our latest projects, we covered of the challenges faced in the development of IT projects, and we introduced ways to overcome the challenges and improve our processes.
+In these talks we presented our latest projects, we covered the challenges faced in the development of IT projects, and we introduced ways to overcome the challenges and improve our processes.